HL7/davinci-dtr/input/pagecontent/formal_specification.md

 ### Persisting Results
 When the DTR process has collected all of the necessary information, it SHALL save the results of the data collection to the patient record.
 This IG describes two methods for saving the collected information: a text block in the Electronic Health Record (EHR) System and a QuestionnaireResponse.

-#### Text Block
-Many EHR Systems do not currently support writing a QuestionnaireResponse into a FHIR server.
-However, The US Core Implementation Guide (IG) now includes a [DocumentReference Profile](https://hl7.org/fhir/us/core/StructureDefinition-us-core-documentreference.html), which allows clients, like the DTR process, to write notes into the EHR (or EHR) system's FHIR server.
-The following section describes how the QuestionnaireResponse that is generated through the processes described in Section 4.4.3 and Section 4.4.4 can be transformed into text such that it may be saved as a note in the EHR system.

 ##### QuestionnaireResponse transformation process

 The information that is collected (via the Questionnaire interaction with the user) SHOULD be written to the EHR via the available FHIR API.
 The results of the QuestionnaireResponse SHALL be saved as the FHIR resource and/or as a human readable format that is supported by the EHR.

 If the EHR has the capability to render a QuestionnaireResponse, it SHOULD save the QuestionnaireResponse as part of the patient record.
 If the EHR does not have ability to render the questionnaireResponse, then the EHR should support saving the QuestionnaireResponse information as whichever supported structure produces the least impact on users.

-The DTR process SHALL store this information in the EHR - either as a [DocumentReference](https://build.fhir.org/ig/HL7/US-Core-R4/StructureDefinition-new-us-core-documentreference.html) resource conforming to the US Core profile or in another EHR-appropriate, human-readable form.
 Implementers are strongly encouraged to use the most reusable, discrete form of data they can.

->If necessary, a PDF can be generated to store the information if other options are not possible.
-The generated PDF SHOULD be recorded in `DocumentReference.content.attachment.data`. `DocumentReference.content.attachment.contentType` SHOULD be `application/pdf`

 ##### Interaction with EHR
 EHR systems that conform to [US Core](http://www.hl7.org/fhir/us/core/) allow for the creation of DocumentationReference resources through a FHIR API.
 As such, the DTR process should use the typical [FHIR create](http://hl7.org/fhir/R4/http.html#create) interaction to write the documentation into the EHR.